jidongbsu/cs452-file-system/README.md

 Each instance of *struct audi_dir_block* is one data block which stores the dentry table for a directory.
 The dentry table has at most 64 entries, in other words, we allow each directory to have at most 64 files (including subdirectories).

-### struct audi_inode vs struct inode
+### struct audi_inode vs struct audi_inode_info vs struct inode

+The book chapter says:"the file system has to track information about each file.
+This information is a key piece of metadata, and tracks things like which data blocks (in the data region) comprise a file, the size of the file, its owner and access rights, access and modify times, and other similar kinds of information.
+To store this information, file systems usually have a structure called an inode."

 The Linux VFS layer also defines a generic data structure called *struct inode*.
-This structure represents information that is stored in memory.
+This structure represents meta data information that is stored in memory.

 Our file system also defines its own inode data structure, which is called *struct audi_inode*.
-This data structure represents the information that is actually stored on the disk.
+This data structure represents the meta data information that is actually stored on the disk.
 See **the inode table** in the book chapter.
 Just like the example in the book chapter, each *struct audi_inode* is 256 bytes.

 ```c
 struct audi_inode {